bollu/bollu.github.io/README.md

 - eval last definition: `C-c C-c`

 # Big list of quotes

+> Love is not a craving, love is a yearning. ~ Contrapoints.

 > If Alice uses abstract algebra to solve problem and Bob uses concrete calculation, Alice's result is more generalizable than Bob's,
 > while Bob's method is more generalizable than Alice's.